 7. Wine and dine at one of the many vineyards in Cape Winelands

 Cape Winelands, not far from Cape Town, is an area in South Africa that is known for their vineyards and delicious food, with hundreds of wine producers.
-The towns of Stellenbosch and Franschhoek (French Corner) are two of the more popular and famous towns, with many wine estates.
-I visited the La Motte Wine Estate in Franschhoek – for R80 (S$5.70), you can sample 6 different wines – a superb deal for wine lovers.
-There is a hop-on, hop-off tram, which you can use to explore the different wineries!
+The towns of Stellenbosch and Franschhoek (French Corner) are two of the more popular and famous towns in this wine region, with many wine estates to choose from.

-You can also book a stay at some of the vineyards; I stayed at Mymering Wine & Guest Farm, located in Ladismith – a farming community in the area.
+Apart from sampling some of Cape Town’s finest wines, you can also book a stay at some of the vineyards; I stayed at Mymering Wine & Guest Farm, located in Ladismith – a farming community in the area.
 As the area has little light pollution, you’re bound to also get to see beautiful night skies!

 8. Take in Cape Town’s natural sights and sounds

 End your trip in Cape Town, a beautiful and lively city surrounded by nature.
-Cape Town is South Africa’s legislative capital and is a must-visit on your trip to South Africa.
+Cape Town is South Africa’s legislative capital and is a must-visit for any tourist coming to South Africa for the first time.
 The most spectacular sight in Cape Town would be the flat-topped Table Mountain, which looms over the city, and can be seen from many vantage points.
-Visit Clifton Beach for amazing sunsets, and take in views of the coastline from Hout Bay!
-Do also set aside time to climb Table Mountain for unparalleled views of Cape Town city.
+Do remember to set aside time in your trip planner to climb Table Mountain for unparalleled views of Cape Town city.

 - Driving is a must in South Africa to get around, as there is minimal public transport.